2024 Solar Incentives Guide for Worcester, PA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Net Metering: Net metering becomes relevant after your solar system is up and running.
-If you have in place a net metering agreement with your Worcester utility company, it will subtract the value of the excess energy your solar system produces from your utility bill each month.
-In some areas, this credit is dollar-for-dollar, while in others you might get refunded a percentage of the value.
+- Net Metering: Net metering factors in after your solar system is up and running.
+If you have a net metering agreement with your Worcester utility company, it will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some locations, this credit is dollar-for-dollar, while in other places you may get refunded a percentage of the value.

-• Solar Renewable Energy Certificate (SREC): SRECs can be sold to your utility company (or other buyers) for money that typically becomes part of your taxable income.
-In most cases, a certain (small) threshold of energy production must be met before your solar system is eligible for SRECs or other performance-based incentives.
-SRECs and similar incentives are normally handled at the state level.
+- Solar Renewable Energy Certificate (SREC): SRECs are credits that can be sold to your utility company (or other buyers) for money that typically becomes part of your taxable income.
+In most cases, a certain (small) threshold of energy production must be met before your solar system can earn SRECs or similar performance-based incentives.
+Incentives like these are normally handled at the state level.

 Best Regional Coverage